-The School of Education offers a comprehensive master's/specialist certificate program to prepare graduates for professional certification in school psychology.
-The program trains students in (1) direct intervention skills, including counseling and applied behavioral analysis, (2) psychoeducational evaluation of children, using a variety of assessment and diagnostic approaches, (3) prevention, (4) consultation with parents, teachers, and school administrators, and (5) evaluation and research in school settings.
+The School of Education offers a comprehensive master's/specialist program to prepare graduates for professional certification in school psychology.
+The program trains students in (1) psychoeducational evaluation of children, using a variety of assessment and diagnostic approaches, (2) short-term counseling and classroom intervention, (3) consultation with parents, teachers, and school administrators, and (4) evaluation and research in school settings.
 The program is approved by the National Association of School Psychologists (NASP).
 Therefore, students completing the program will qualify for school psychology certification in Delaware and most other states.
-Admissions are made once each year in the School Psychology Program, with application materials due by February 1.